-Technological advancements have touched every aspect of modern business, and consulting recruiting is no exception.
+Technological advancements (and COVID-19) have touched every aspect of modern business, and consulting recruiting is no exception.
 To consulting firms, face-to-face interviews are always the best way to make a final decision on a candidate.
 However, in first rounds, there is a growing trend in consulting of giving one or two case interviews via video conference.
-Thankfully, there are some case interview tips for this type of case interview.
-In addition, a case coach is a great way to help you navigate an interview training program to derive robust case answers.
+Thankfully, we have case interview tips for this type of interview.

 It’s easy to see the appeal: virtual interviews save time and money for the firms.
 Because there’s no way to avoid the inevitable, here are our most important tips to help you crush the case interview video conference!
 You can put these tips into practice on your own or through an expert interview training program.

 There are certain adjustments you have to make right off the bat in a case interview video conference.
 Of course, fundamentals like recapping the prompt, developing a solid framework, and being MECE still apply.
 And your case answers – your recommendations – won’t be different.
 However, due to the limited visibility between you and your interviewer, you must be extra communicative at every step of the case interview.